gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 manage_accounts['enable'] = false
 ```

-**Warning** Omnibus-gitlab still expects users and groups to exist on the system where omnibus-gitlab package is installed.
+**Warning** Omnibus GitLab still expects users and groups to exist on the system where Omnibus GitLab package is installed.

-By default, omnibus-gitlab package expects that following users exist:
+By default, Omnibus GitLab package expects that following users exist:

 ```bash
 # GitLab user (required)